chinmaya-n/AutoRegistrationCheck/README.md

 	- url: https://github.com/inblueswithu/AutoRegistrationCheck/releases
 	- Click the link for Latest Release: https://github.com/inblueswithu/AutoRegistrationCheck/releases/download/v0.1.4/ARC_v0.1.4.zip (or) Download by selecting the ARC_v0.X.X.zip in the Releases Section
 4. Crate a directory with name "ARC" and Extract the contents into it.
 5. Double click on "Registration Checker.pyc" to run.
-If it runs properly, Update the file 'engine_nos.txt' with appropriate engine numbers.
+If it runs properly skip step 6, Update the file 'engine_nos.txt' with appropriate engine numbers.
 Registered No's are written to file 'registered_nos.txt'.
-6. If step 5 gave any errors which is not meaningful, we have to build an executable for your system.
+6. If step 5 gave any errors which is not meaningful, we will have to build an executable for your system.
 Follow the steps below:
 	- Open Python IDLE Console.
 (Search in Start menu)
 	- Type ``` >>> import py_compile ``` in the console & hit enter
 	- Type ``` >>> py_compile.compile('H:\ARC\Main.py') ``` in the console & hit enter.
 Modify the path